The Best Restaurants in Atlantic City

 500 Boardwalk; 609-783-8000

-Pancho’s Taqueria
+Pancho’s Mexican Taqueria

-Located next to the famous White House Sub Shop, Pancho’s is an unpretentious stop for excellent Mexican eats.
+Located next to the famous White House Subs, Pancho’s is an unpretentious stop for excellent Mexican eats.
 Fabiola Sanchez, who is Colombian, opened Pancho’s in 2006 “as a typical Mexican taqueria to serve Mexicans and Latinos who work at the casinos,” says her son, Joshua Cruz.
 Together, they do all the cooking “in front of our customers,” Cruz says.
 Even the tortillas are cooked to order.
 The results are sublime: terrific tacos topped with tender chunks of brisket, or al pastor pork brightened with pineapple; and enchiladas in a mudslide of mole poblano, heady with cinnamon and clove.
 BYO.

 2303 Arctic Avenue, 609-344-2062

-MORE DINING GUIDES:
+MORE LOCAL DINING GUIDES:

 The Best Restaurants in Cape May